 Published on: November 06, 2020

-Our ponds also go through a transition.
-There is no better time than now to start preparing your pond for next Spring.
-We recommend cleaning up the pond to ensure it stays healthy throughout the upcoming season, which means less work for you come next Spring.
-Preventing the issues is better than trying to fix them after they happen.
-It is important to minimize dead leaves, broken branches and dead plants in the pond at this time.
-Leaves, branches, animal waste, dead aquatic vegetation and algae make up much of the organic matter that may build up at the bottom of your pond over time.
-All these begin to decompose, consume the oxygen in the pond and form pond muck.
-Pond muck is often related with a dreadful rotten egg smell that happens mainly in the winter, and unpleasant appearance of the pond, which no one likes.
+Your pond is also going through a fall transition.
+We recommend some fall cleaning to ensure your pond stays healthy throughout the fall and winter, which means less work come next spring.
+It is important to minimize dead leaves, broken branches and dead plants from getting into your pond; leaves, branches, animal waste, dead aquatic vegetation and algae make up much of the organic matter that may build up at the bottom of your pond.
+All this organic matter will begin to decompose, consume oxygen and turn into pond muck.

-The terrible odour linked to pond muck is due to a lack of oxygen.
-When the oxygen is not replaced, its absence in the water allows plant nutrients and metals, which are trapped in the sediments, to dissolve into the water.
-Ultimately, little or no oxygen may result in the release of hydrogen sulphide, causing the rotten egg smell.
-The more nutrients and metals released into the water at the bottom of the pond, the thicker the layer of poor quality water becomes.
+Rotten Egg Smell = Hydrogen Sulfide: The terrible odor linked to pond muck is due to a lack of oxygen.
+When oxygen levels get low, plant nutrients and metals, which are trapped in the sediment, dissolve into the water.
+Ultimately, little or no oxygen may result in the release of hydrogen sulfide, the rotten egg smell.
+As more nutrients and metals are released at the bottom of the pond, water quality gets even worse.

-Of course, we encourage cleaning as a regular part of maintaining a healthy pond, but the last cleaning before the winter freeze is very important to the outcome of your pond come next spring.
-If you haven’t done this yet, many of you still have time-based on where you live.
+We encourage cleaning as a regular part of maintaining a healthy pond when seasons change, but cleaning before the winter freeze is especially important for your pond next spring.

 A lightweight yet commercial strength, easy-to-use tool with interchangeable cutter and rake heads, and a removable floatation device.